Fraction Calculator

 Six and three fifths is thirty-three fifths. - Add: 7/3 + 33/5 = 7 · 5/3 · 5 + 33 · 3/5 · 3 = 35/15 + 99/15 = 35 + 99/15 = 134/15

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(3, 5) = 15.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 3 × 5 = 15.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 Rules for expressions with fractions: